᠎᠎᠎

 These options will be used automatically if you select this example.

-Delimit input list items with a character.
+Delimit input list items

-Set a delimiting symbol or regular expression.
+Set a delimiting symbol or

 Select a sorting method.